Zach, Julie Ertz join effort to get Philadelphia kids off the streets and onto the field

 "For maybe a quarter of kids or maybe more, this is their life or this saves their life, " Lisa says.

-So she turned to her son, Philadelphia Eagles TE Zach Ertz, to make a literal game-changing catch.
+So she turned to her son, Zach Ertz, to make a literal game-changing catch.

 It helps to replace the routine of the season that also keeps kids off the streets and away from violence.